springernature/vpat/springerlink.md

 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, Book Series, and ancillary pages such as search, indexes, and account management) use label elements to hold error messages.
+Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) use label elements to hold error messages.
 Some Assistive Technology may not make these labels and their error content available to their users.
 <br><br>
 Pages located at checkout.springer.com also use label elements to hold error messages, and some Assistive Technology may not make these labels and their error content available to their users.
 </td>